ABBA Voyage’s creators tell us how they made the show, and what’s next

 18. Hero Band

 Christian Mendoza Guitar.
 Janette Williams Drums.
 Robyn Brown Bass.
 Kara-Ami McCreanor Backing Vocals.
 Cleopatra Rey Backing Vocals.
 Carlene Graham Backing Vocals.
 ABBA Voyage merchandise is available on site, both inside the ABBA Arena and at our shop at Pudding Mill Lane station.
-Discover the Heroes of ABBA Voyage: our 10-piece live band.
+Online Shop.
+The Concert.